 As a first step, this report looks at how hospital HCAHPS response rates and mean top-box scores vary across regions, and how response rates and mean top-box scores are related to each other across California hospitals.

-Please take a few moments to capture the energy and excitement when over 500 healthcare professionals came together as a community of learners at the 2016 HQI Annual Conference to commit to best care.
+Please take a few moments to capture the energy and excitement when nearly 500 healthcare professionals came together as a community of learners at the 2016 HQI Annual Conference to commit to best care.

 To learn more about the 2017 annual conference taking place November 1-3 in Monterey, click here.